Frequently asked questions.

 • Solar infrastructure is relatively low impact and we work to minimise soil disturbance and the release of carbon into the atmosphere.

-• • No, the panels generate electricity by converting sunlight into electrical energy, and this is not a risk.
-The process doesn’t involve any harmful emissions or byproducts that could pose a health risk.
+• No, the solar panels pose no health risks.
+They generate electricity solely by converting sunlight into electrical energy, a process that involves no harmful emissions or byproducts.

 • • We are leasing the land from you as the landowner.
 Should circumstances change and you need or want to sell the land, this is possible.